ChrisWhealy/Cordova-Create/README.md

                   Yes --> Use this value for the --linkTo parameter No  --> "cordova create" will be run using neither the --copyFrom nor --linkTo parameters

-* `createParms : String`
+* `pluginSearchPath : String`

-  A string representing a double-escaped JSON object containing parameters such as the path name to a local plug-ins directory
+  A string containing the path name of a local plug-ins directory.
+If present, this becomes the value of the `--searchpath` parameter used by the `cordova plugin add` command

 * `replaceTargetDir : Boolean`